 Rayner came to us because they had a fantastic and innovative product to launch in RayOne, a cataract lens and injection system.
 The challenge was that their surgeon audience saw the category as “much of a muchness”: the danger was that they might not notice what was different.

-We helped them focus on what made their product different; the lock and roll mechanism.
+Being a creative agency for healthcare brands we helped them focus on what made their product different; the lock and roll mechanism.
 This clarity meant we were able to inspire creative that brought this to life in the most unexpected and eye-catching way.

 Don’t throw the baby away…